Fortunatus Wright

 Fortunatus Wright (c.1712–1757) was a British merchant and privateer, notable for his activities in the Mediterranean Sea during the War of the Austrian Succession and the Seven Years' War.

 Early life

-Wright was apparently a native of Wallasey in Cheshire, England, the son of master mariner and ship owner John Wright (d.
+Wright was apparently a native of Wallasey, then in Cheshire, England.
+He was the son of master mariner and ship owner John Wright (d.
 1717).
 After going to sea as a boy, he settled down as a brewer and distiller and married Martha Painter in 1732.
 They had several children, including a daughter, Philippa.
 His wife died shortly after Philippa's birth, and in 1736 Wright married Mary Bulkeley, a daughter of William Bulkeley of Anglesey.
 Their daughter Ann was born the next year.
 The marriage was unhappy, and in 1741 Wright abandoned his wife and traveled to Italy.